 How much is THE Ethnographic Museum entrance fees in rwanda 2024

-It’s about 35 kilometer’s drive from Kigali city center .
-This Museum was turned in to one of the Africa’s finest ethnographic collections and a learning place for geopolitics, culture and the history of Rwanda.
+It’s about a 35-kilometer drive from Kigali City Center.
+This museum was turned into one of Africa’s finest ethnographic collections and a learning place for geopolitics, culture, and the history of Rwanda.
 Ethnographic museum entry fees costs $35 per individual foreign non residences.